-The local planning authority will seek improvements in the open space network and in-built recreation facilities and allotments within the district, to achieve the type of provision, space required and levels of accessibility and ensuring that intergenerational areas are codesigned into any provision as set out in the council's most up to date open space and built facilities standards.
-This will be achieved by new and improved provision, or by improving public access for all to existing facilities and educational provision where appropriate.
+The local planning authority will seek improvements in the open space network and in built recreation facilities within the district, to achieve the type of provision, space required and levels of accessibility set out in the council's most up to date open space and built facilities standards.
+This will be achieved by new and improved provision, or by improving public access for all to existing facilities and educational provision.